jmuehlig/perf-cpp/docs/build.md

 # How to build and include *perf-cpp* in your project
-*perf-cpp* can be build manually or included into CMake projects.
+*perf-cpp* can be built manually or included into CMake projects.

 ## Table of Contents
 - [Building Manually](#building-manually)